AndrewPiroli/DisableExpiredAccounts/README.md

 Event ID: 500

 Warning Message - Account to be disabled has logged on since being expired, manual intervention needed

+Event ID: 501

+Error Message - Account has the adminCount attribute set and the script is configured to not allow disabling of administrative users.
+Manual intervention required.

 Event ID: 403